1997 Pearl High School shooting: Religious and esoteric involvement

 Days after the arrest, an antagonistic note claiming to be written by “The Alliance of the Immortalz“ was pinned to a memorial near the school sign.
 Justin Sledge denied any involvement in the act as well as any knowledge of, or connection to, “the Kroth” or the “Alliance of the Immortalz.”
 Regardless, Sledge was widely blamed for the act.
 Following the shooting, Sledge spoke at a prayer vigil held to mourn the dead students, for which he received a suspension from the school district.
-Sledge says his comments at the memorial were mischaracterized but still "clearly inappropriate".

 On October 8, 1997, Sledge, Boyette, and the others were arrested on suspicion of conspiring with Woodham to commit the shooting.

 Woodham claimed that Boyette had told him he had "potential to do something great," and promised him that he could get his ex-girlfriend back through black magic.

-Sledge, who is now an academic specializing in philosophy and religion, argues that the media and police's claims that he was part of a satanic cult lacked evidence, exemplifying the broader Satanic Panic trend of the 1980s and 1990s.

 After his conviction Woodham converted to Christianity, and said the following in a letter written to evangelical minister David Wilkerson:

 David, I receive your sermons through the mail.
 I am one of the school shooters.
 I'm the one they blame for starting it all off.
 On October 1, 1997, I went into Pearl High School and killed two students and wounded seven.
 I also killed my mother before this.
 After I came to jail I got saved.
 If there is any way that I can help your ministry, I would love to.
 Maybe I could give you my testimony.
 I'll do anything to help.
 I look forward to your sermons each month.